billspat/ewxpwsdb/doc/dev.md

     ```

     Note that some stations throttle access (especially Zentra/Meter group), so some tests take a veyr long time to complete

+    There are other options for the tests, for example the db url to use and the location of the test station info.
+You can get these
+    options using `pytest -h` in the top level directory (but this also outputs many other options for pytest)

+    ```
+    Custom options:
+    --dburl=DBURL               sqlalchemy db url for test.  otherwise the tests create a temporary db.
+Note the tests will add data
+    --file=FILE                 tsv file to use for test data --no-import                 use this to skip importing data (assumes test db already has data) --echo                      enable SQL echo-ing
+    --station_type=STATION_TYPE station type in all caps
+    ```

 1. Build the package